arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

 }
 ```

-Here Bob Martin is applying "Fake it until you make it", an idiomatic technique described by Kent Beck in his seminal "Test-Driven Development
+Here Bob Martin applied "*Fake it until you make it*", an idiomatic technique described by Kent Beck in his seminal "Test-Driven Development
 By Example" as:

 > return a constant and gradually replace constants with variables